 401(k) Plans

-401(k)s are available to firms of any size, and are highly flexible.
-Employees may defer their salary as contributions, and employers can make contributions every year.
+401(k)s are available to businesses of any size, and are highly adaptable.
+Employees may postpone their salary as contributions, and employers can make annual contributions.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan

-• Higher Contribution Limits: For 2024, employees can contribute up to $twenty-three thousand dollars, with an additional $$7.5k catch-up contribution for those aged 50 and older.
+- Higher Contribution Limits: For this year, employees can contribute up to $$23k, with an additional $seven thousand five hundred dollars catch-up contribution for those aged 50 and older.

 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Choose a provider that offers various investment choices, management assistance, and staff training.
+- Choose a Plan Provider: Pick a provider that offers various investment choices, administrative support, and employee learning resources.

 Individual 401(k)

-Also known as a Individual 401(k), this plan is designed to offer the same benefits as a business 401(k), but for individuals who are sole proprietors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Also known as a Individual 401(k), this plan is designed to offer the same benefits as a company 401(k), but for individuals who are self-employed, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
 Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-• Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
-Search for providers with a range of investment options and reduced fees.
+- Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
+Search for providers with various investment options and minimal fees.

 Profit Sharing Plans